yrong/mosesacs/README.md

     mosesacs

 Congratulations, you've connected to the daemon via websocket.
-Now you can issue commands via cli o browse the embedded webserver at http://localhost:9292/www
+Now you can issue commands via CLI or browse the embedded webserver at http://localhost:9292/www

+## Compatibility on ARM

+Moses is built on purpose only with dependencies in pure GO.
+So it runs on ARM processors with no issues.
+We tested it on QNAP devices and Raspberry for remote control.

+## CLI commands

+ - `list`: list CPEs
+ - `readMib`: read a specific leaf or a subtree

 ## Services exposed